When comparing Puerto Vallarta vs Cancun which do you go to?

 Is Puerto Vallarta expensive?

-Stay in places like Mio Vallarta can make average daily cost (including bed and board) for a trip to Puerto Vallarta is around $33 (USD) per day per person.
+Staying in places like Mio Vallarta can make average daily cost (incl. b&b) for a trip to Puerto Vallarta around $33 (USD) per day per person.

 This is considerably cheaper than most of the more popular tourist spots in Mexico, including Mexico City and the spots in Tijuana.